langleyfoxall/php-simple-google-maps/README.md

-This library allows a user to easily communicate with the Google Maps API and retrieve a set of coordinates from an address.
+# Simple Google Maps

+This package provides a simple PHP client for various Google Maps APIs.

 ## Installation
 To install, just run the following composer command.